Platform-Engineering-Nagarro/.github/profile/README.md

 4. **Push** to your branch: `git push origin feature/amazing-feature`
 5. **Open** a Pull Request

-For AI-powered commits, see our [Git configuration guide](../scm-git-config/README.md).
+For bulk repository management, see our [Git mass cloner guide](../scm-git-mass-cloner/README.md).

 ## Repository Standards